ibm-cloud-docs/containers/cs_storage_block_vpc.md

 ## Backing up and restoring data
 {: #vpc-block-backup-restore}

-Data that is stored on VPC Block Storage Block is secured across redundant fault zones in your region.
+Data that is stored on VPC Block Storage is secured across redundant fault zones in your region.
 To manually back up your data, use the Kubernetes `kubectl cp` command.
 {: shortdesc}

 You can use the `kubectl cp` [command![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/reference/kubectl/overview/#cp) to copy files and directories to and from pods or specific containers in your cluster